avrahamm/calls-csv-statistics/README.md

 ### Database Connection Issues

 If the application cannot connect to the database, ensure that:
-1. The database container is running: `docker-compose ps`
+1. The database container is running: `docker compose ps`
-2. The DATABASE_URL in the .env file matches the configuration in docker-compose.yml
+2. The DATABASE_URL in the .env file matches the configuration in docker-compose.yml (or compose.yaml)
-3. The database has been created: `docker-compose exec database mysql -u symfony -psymfony -e "SHOW DATABASES;"`
+3. The database has been created: `docker compose exec database mysql -u symfony -psymfony -e "SHOW DATABASES;"`

 ## License